 While it is rare to need to use ropes from shore.
 Having comfort and regular practice use ropes will allow you to use them when needed.
 We will do a separate article just on using ropes from shore since it is complicated and we cannot cover it in the depth it needs to be here.
 For the moment check out this commentary on z-rigs.

 In the early 2000’s I had the opportunity to work on the Tuolumne River outside Yosemite.
 Wrapped rafts were a regular occurrence on these trips.
-About the same time I first heard about deflating tubes to unwrap a raft.
+About the same time I first heard about deflating tubes to unwrap rafts.
 Over the next few years we dealt with around 75 wraps that needed more than the simple pulling on a tube.
 All (including many gear boats) but two were fixed with tube deflation.